 Are you planning to Hike the Inca Trail to Machu Picchu?
 Check out our exclusive post on Inca Trail Hiking Tips to help you plan your trek.
 Machu Picchu is a bucket-list activity that trekkers dream about.
+All these tips for hiking the Inca Trail to Machu Picchu are curated by our local experts.

 The distances involved with Hiking the Inca Trail to Machu Picchu are not excessively extraordinary.
 The whole 4-day trail climb is just 25 miles.

-The elevation, which is 4200m, can cause issues to the trekkers.
+The elevation, which is 4200m, can cause issues for the trekkers.
 Thus, all adventure Life trips including this climb require spending at least a couple of days at high elevation to adjust before setting out on the Inca Trail hike.

 It is generally believed that if you are accustomed to hiking and camping, you can easily hike the Inca Trail.
 For those who have less stamina and avoid walking, this trek can cause issues.
 They need to have a few weekend trips near your hometown to get used to walking.

 The Hiking the Inca Trail to Machu Picchu has a brimming combination of Inca Ruins, exotic vegetation, magnificent mountains, and extraordinary ecological variety.
-The trail has a beautiful canopy of trees through the cloud forest, unforgettable views and subtropical vegetation.
+The trail has a beautiful canopy of trees through the cloud forest, unforgettable views, and subtropical vegetation.
 The Machu Picchu Historic Sanctuary has more than 250 species of orchids.

 Mollepata is the toughest route with the highest mountain pass.
 It is situated in the Andes mountain range that passes through Cloud forest and Alpine Tundra.

-Tunnels, Inca Ruins and Settlements are located along the Inca Trail before termination into the Machu Picchu.
+Tunnels, Inca Ruins, and Settlements are located along the Inca Trail before termination into the Machu Picchu.
 Their routes go beyond 4200 meters above sea level.
 This might result in altitude sickness.

 Here are a few hints to help you benefit as much as possible from Hiking the Inca Trail to Machu Picchu.